-Evidence expected Status/Ref Timescales to meet business and legislative needs verified with internal stakeholders and suppliers; Comparisons with similar projects; $\Theta$ Where appropriate, evidence of compliance with NSW Government procurement rules; and Ti's Analysis of the effects of slippage that will affect the project (e.g. procurement costs) and suppliers (e.g. bid costs), with supporting sensitivity analysis.
+Evidence expected Status/Ref • Timescales are likely to meet business and legislative needs and have been verified with internal stakeholders and suppliers and compared to similar projects; ÎI'ê Where appropriate, written record of compliance with NSW procurement rules; and 2 • Identified effects of any slippage (e.g. procurement costs) and suppliers (e.g. bid costs), supported by sensitivity analysis.